-What Are the Differences Between an Aztec Barcode and a QR Code?
+What Are the Differences Between Aztec Codes vs. QR Codes?

-One is a black and white square with lots of dots, and the other is a black and white square with — even more dots?
-To the untrained eye, an Aztec Barcode and QR Code look similar in structure, but their design and applicability differ widely.
+One is a black and white square with lots of dots, and the other is a black and white square with—even more dots?
+To the untrained eye, an Aztec Barcode and a QR Code look similar in structure, but their design and applicability differ widely.
 But what are these differences?
-And where are they most used?
+And where are they most often used?

-Get up to speed with the Aztec Barcode vs QR Code, and understand where and how each Code has its own unique features.
+Get up to speed with the Aztec Barcode vs. QR Code, and understand the unique features of each type of code.
 First: the QR Code.

 What is a QR Code?

-A QR Code is a type of Code that uses 2D technology, giving it a square shape and the ability to be read horizontally and vertically.
-Originally designed to improve stocktaking, a QR Code system for inventory management has long been used in places like warehouses and supermarkets.
+A QR Code is a type of code that uses 2D technology, meaning it has a square shape, and a scanner can read it horizontally and vertically.
+Originally designed to improve stocktaking, places like warehouses and supermarkets have long used QR Codes for inventory management

-Before QR Codes existed, however, inventory management relied on Barcodes — a 1D system of storing information that held much less data.
-In 1994, DENSO WAVE released QR Code technology to the public, and it could be used to manage inventory that had outgrown the needs of a simple Barcode.
+But before QR Codes existed, inventory management relied on linear barcodes—a 1D system to store information that held much fewer alphanumeric characters and data.
+In 1994, DENSO WAVE released QR Code technology to the public in Japan, and it could be used to manage inventory that had outgrown the need for two-dimensional barcodes.

 If you’d like to learn more about the history of QR Codes, check out our guide to “What is a QR Code, and how does it work?”